Program: B.S., Construction Management

 The construction industry is the single largest industry in America, accounting for 14 percent of the nation’s Gross National Product (GNP).
 Students interested in becoming a construction manager need a solid background in building science, business and construction management.
 They need to understand contracts, plans and specifications, and they have to be knowledgeable about construction methods, materials and laws and regulations.
 Familiarity with computers and software programs for job costing, scheduling and estimating also is important.

-Special Grade Requirements for the Construction Management Major
+Special Grade Requirements

 - A grade of “C-” or better is required in all courses in the major.